CtrlK

 Specificity

-Lists multiple specific concrete actions: 'trigger pipelines, monitor workflows/jobs, retrieve artifacts and test metadata'.
-These are clear, actionable capabilities.
+Lists multiple specific concrete actions: 'trigger pipelines, monitor workflows/jobs, retrieve artifacts and test metadata.'
+Also includes a procedural instruction ('Always search tools first for current schemas').

 3 / 3